openCEMorg/openCEM_analysis/README.md

 - Costs per year
 - Emissions per year

+## Outputs
+- Export data to other formats, e.g. xlsx

 # Requirements
 - The scripts must be written in Python3
 - Scripts shall score 8 or above in pylint